thi-truong/census-prep/01_welcome_tutorial.md

 ﻿# Tutorial: How to get a Census API Key up and running The U.S. Census Bureau ("Census Bureau") offers some of its public data in machine-readable format via an Application Programming Interface ("**API**")[^A].
 It is a PITA to get a lot of data.
 The detailed profiles are very limited.
 There are many ways to access Census data with an API key.
+It is a free, publicly accessible and open source services that gets the raw statistical data from the surveys and programs across the Census Bureau[^C].

 Once you have an API key, you can extract information from Census Bureau data sets using a variety of tools including JSON, R, Python, or even by typing a query string into the URL of a Web browser [^B].